-- a.
-If SURPLUSES (too many products) develop, a signal is sent to sellers to LOWER the price. - b.
+- b.
 If SHORTAGES (not enough products) develop, a signal is sent to sellers to INCREASE the price. - c.
 Eventually, supply will again equal demand. - 3.
-The text uses the example of gas prices after the recent Gulf oil spill. - In countries without a free-market system, there is no such mechanism, so there are often SHORT-AGES OR SURPLUSES. - 5.
+In countries without a free-market system, there is no such mechanism, so there are often SHORT- AGES OR SURPLUSES. - 4.
 When government interferes in free markets, surpluses and shortages may develop.